puppetlabs/puppetlabs-apt/README.md

 in the `/etc/apt/auth.conf` file.
 This is preferable to embedding login information directly in `source.list` entries, which are usually world-readable.

-The `/etc/apt/auth.conf` file follows the format of netrc (used by ftp or curl) and has restrictive file permissions.
+The `/etc/apt/auth.conf` file follows the format of 'netrc' (used by FTP or curl) and has restrictive file permissions.
 See [here](https://manpages.debian.org/testing/apt/apt_auth.conf.5.en.html) for details.

 Use the optional `apt::auth_conf_entries` parameter to specify an array of hashes containing login configuration settings.
 These hashes may only contain the `machine`, `login` and `password` keys.